Arch McKirdy: Late career

 In the early years of the new century McKirdy worked with the Special Broadcasting Service (SBS), training its ethnic presenters to speak more naturally and helping video journalists speak "to viewers as if they were on location".
-He also performed a similar role at the Australian Film and Television School, where people he trained included Ian Henschke.Ian Henschke, abc.net.au.
-Retrieved 15 June 2019.
+He also performed a similar role at the Australian Film and Television School, where people he trained included Ian Henschke.

 Legacy

 McKirdy was variously called a "magnificent jazz compere" and "a discerning and reliably informed jazz broadcaster".
 The magazine Jazz Notes pointed out that he had "no trouble persuading hundreds of thousands to 'Relax with Me' ".
 In 1972 his program had "the largest national radio audience in Australia" with "about 400,000" Australians listening in "at least once a week". and was "Australia's longest running personality radio show".
 Margaret Throsby recalled that "Arch's program was a fixture: at 10 o'clock at night everyone would start listening to Relax with Me".

 For writer and comedian John Doyle, delivering the 2005 Andrew Olle Media Lecture, "Arch always struck a warm yet authoritative tone.
 He was a master of the medium having the easy confidence of one who has made the time, the moment, his own and he knew his subject and somehow gave the impression of having left the ego behind."

 McKirdy, along with Semmler, Eric Child, Kym Bonython and a few others, successfully fought for a place for jazz music on the ABC in the 1960s and 1970s, which hitherto had been largely ignored by the national broadcaster's senior management.